The Biggest Fears About Senior Living

 6. “I won’t be able to control my daily activities or life.”

-Moving to a new residence, letting go of long-held habits of daily life — these are often realities of getting older, but they can be difficult and require major adjustment.
-Take your loved one’s concerns seriously and don’t minimize their feelings, says HelpGuide.org.
+Moving to a new residence and letting go of long-held habits of daily life — these are often realities of getting older, but they can be difficult and require a major adjustment.
+Take your loved one’s concerns seriously and don’t minimize their feelings.
 The fact is, assisted living can be a necessary and freeing step for both seniors and their families.
 If it is already too difficult for a senior to care for herself independently, or for caregivers to provide the necessary help, then assisted living may be a good option.
 The emphasis is on safety and security, but also independence and privacy, enabling each resident to have the care they need without compromising individual dignity.

 7. “People will forget about me.”

-What are your family members’ fears about senior living?
-We’d love to hear your thoughts and stories in the comments below.
+What are your parent’s or senior loved one’s fears about senior living?
+We’d like to hear from you in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.